MateoLa/avatares/README.md

 <%= image_tag @user.avatar.url if @user.avatar.attached? %>
 ```

-It is possible to upload any picture to the avatarable model.<br>
+It is possible to change the default avatar uploading any picture to the avatarable model.<br>
 There are two options for that:<br>
 1) Decorate your avatarable controller to ```include Avatares::ControllerHelpers::AvatarParams```
 2) In the avatarable controller permit ```:avatar``` and ```:avatar_img_del``` parameters.
 You also need to modify the update action to allow the picture deletion.